-Republic Wireless: (Update: This is the plan my parents are using.
+Republic Wireless: (Update: This is the plan my parents were using.
 Read my detailed Republic Wireless review for more info) A relatively new idea, the provider leverages the power of Wifi to cut costs for users.
 They offer an integrated VoIP and cellular service for a discounted price.
 The have recently redone the the WiFi and cellular integration, which has greatly enhanced the service.
-Voice and text roaming is allowed on Verizon.
+Voice and text is through Sprint, but free roaming is allowed on Verizon.

 Airvoice Wireless : Probably the cheapest AT&T cell phone plan for basic voice/text service.
 No roaming allowed.

 - Cost: 4¢ a minute, 2¢ a text, and 33¢ MB data with 30 day refills.
 OR $30.00 unlimited talk and text plan.

 - Phones: Airvoice offers a SIM card that will work in any unlocked GSM phone or any AT&T phone.